• Skip to primary navigation

 What if I don’t have rice vinegar?

-You can use apple cider vinegar or white wine vinegar in a pinch.
-Just reduce the quantity slightly to avoid overpowering the sauce.
+You can use apple cider vinegar or white wine vinegar in a pinch; serve with comforting chicken-and-rice casserole, using a 1:1 swap.

 Can I double the sauce?